Markkk33/Phonix/README(Python).md

 Python Inventory Management System - Instructions
 =========================================================

 Thank you for reviewing my Python Inventory Management System.
-Below are instructions for running and using the system as an instructor:
+Below are instructions for running:

 1. Requirements
 - Python 3.10 or newer